front-end-intermediate/DOM-Scripting/readme.md

   });
 ```

-We will pass it to a function:
+Instead of logging it we will pass it to a `renderStories` function:

 ```js
 fetch(nytUrl)